Martekode/challenge-php-guestbook/README.md

     }
 }
 ```
-as you can see it has a function and some errir handing,
+as you can see it has a function and some error handing,
 let's show you that real quick
 ```php
 require './code/code.php';